© 2007 Ian

 If he knows he must fight, but shuns the battle, he may live long, but he won’t live well.
 The fundamental question of Spartacus is encapsulated in the dilemma of the gladiator.
 A gladiator in the arena must fight or he will die, either by his opponent’s hand or by his master’s.
 The conscientious gladiator must convince himself that he fights only in defense, that he must protect himself from his opponent.
 His opponent may think the same way.
 But both know that unless they are unified against their oppressor, they have no strength.
 Usually, because of distrust, they just fight each other and, by their resignation, perpetuate a gross injustice.

 If a man sacrifices himself, change is possible.
 But if no man dares, evil goes unchecked.
 Sometimes the ultimate sacrifice is necessary.
 A man may think it is him against everyone else.
 But there is no mob—the crowd is made up of individual men with minds of their own.
-It’s easier to just go along, but sometimes everybody is just hoping somebody else would take a stand.
+It’s easier to just go along, but sometimes everybody is just hoping somebody else will take a stand.

 Consider a slave facing the injustice of his bondage.
 He may acquiesce to this personal injustice, but his conscience must be clear.
 He may decide that his slim chance for freedom pales in comparison to the rare glimpse of beauty he is afforded by nature, or the joy of love, or the fear of death.
 It is not the place of the free to judge the oppressed, but it falls to the oppressed to judge the actions of the free.
 When the gladiator stands in the arena, he can’t just decide for himself, he must decide for his opponent as well.
 The hope is always the same, that my enemy become my ally.